 Starting on October 7, 1996, PBS packaged their programs for school-aged children into the block The Game, airing on 31 stations by the end of the year.

-On January 18, 1999, PBS announced that it would launch the PBS Kids Channel in September as part of a larger initiative.
+On January 18, 1999, PBS announced that it would launch the PBS Kids Channel in September, as the centerpiece of a larger initiative.

-On September 6, 1999, the rebranding to "PBS Kids" first took effect when PBS launched the 24-hour PBS Kids Channel.
-The logo included Dash and Dot mascots.
+On September 6, 1999, PBS officially rebranded to "PBS Kids" and launched the 24-hour PBS Kids Channel.
+This included a bright green logo featuring the mascots Dash and Dot.

-In 1999, PBS Kids was first introduced, succeeding PTV.
-This introduction coincided with a larger investment into children's programming.
+In 1999, PBS Kids was introduced, succeeding PTV.
+This coincided with a larger investment into children's programming and the launch of a PBS Kids channel.

-In October 2004, PBS Kids launched a late-afternoon sub-block known as PBS Kids Go!, which was programming directed at school-aged children within oldest subset of the existing PBS Kids demographic (generally ages 6 to 8).
+In October 2004, PBS Kids launched a late-afternoon sub-block known as PBS Kids Go!, aimed at school-aged children (ages 6 to 8).

-In 2004, PBS Kids launched a late-afternoon sub-block known as PBS Kids Go!, targeting elementary school-aged viewers between 6 and 8 years of age.
+From 2004, a late-afternoon sub-block known as PBS Kids Go! broadcast programming targeting elementary school-aged viewers 6 to 8.

-From 2005, PBS partnered with Comcast, HIT Entertainment, and Sesame Workshop to operate an ad-supported cable network known as PBS Kids Sprout.
+In 2005, PBS entered into a commercial joint venture with Comcast, HIT Entertainment, and Sesame Workshop to launch PBS Kids Sprout.

-In 2005, PBS decided to shut down the network, effectively supplanted by PBS Kids Sprout, after DirecTV's decision not to renew its funding agreement with the channel.
+In 2005, PBS shut down the PBS Kids Channel and it was effectively supplanted by PBS Kids Sprout, an advertiser-supported cable and satellite channel.

-The first iteration of the PBS Kids Channel, launched in 1999, ended in 2005.
+The first iteration of the PBS Kids Channel was discontinued in 2005.

 In April 2006, PBS announced plans for a replacement 24-hour digital multicast network called the PBS Kids Go!
 Channel, which would expand upon the afternoon PBS Kids Go! block on PBS.

-On September 8, 2008, PBS launched the PBS Kids Go! video player on its website, featuring video clips from a number of PBS Kids Go! shows and interactive online games.
+On September 8, 2008, PBS launched the PBS Kids Go! video player on its website, featuring video clips from PBS Kids Go! shows.

 On May 8, 2013, PBS Kids programming was added to the Roku streaming player.

-In October 2013, PBS Kids Go! was discontinued as part of a rebranding of the PBS Kids block, citing market research.
+In October 2013, PBS Kids Go! was discontinued as part of a rebranding of the PBS Kids block, as the PBS Kids brand was more recognizable.

-In 2013, the PBS Kids Go! brand was discontinued to focus more on the main PBS Kids brand.
+In 2013, PBS Kids Go! was discontinued to focus more on the main PBS Kids brand.

 On February 23, 2016, PBS announced the revival of the 24/7 PBS Kids Channel after 11 years.
-According to PBS president and CEO Paula Kerger, the decision was influenced by the insights gained from PBS's partnership with Comcast in operating Sprout, highlighting the value of children's programming during prime time.
+PBS president and CEO Paula Kerger stated that PBS had discovered the valuable position in children's programming during prime time through their partnership with Comcast in operating Sprout.

-On July 1, 2016, Amazon Prime Video and PBS Distribution entered into a multi-year agreement to stream several PBS Kids series on Amazon Prime Video.
+On July 1, 2016, Amazon Prime Video and PBS Distribution entered into a multi-year agreement to stream PBS Kids series.
+However, Sesame Street remains on Max, and Curious George on Peacock.

-On April 21, 2017, PBS Kids Channel launched "PBS Kids Family Night", a weekly programming block on Friday evenings, with repeat airings on Saturday and Sunday evenings.
-It showcases themed programs, premieres, and special movie-length episodes of both new and existing PBS Kids shows.
+On April 21, 2017, the PBS Kids Channel launched "PBS Kids Family Night," a weekly programming block on Friday evenings with encore airings on Saturday and Sunday evenings.
+This showcased themed programming, premieres, or special "movie-length" episodes of new and existing PBS Kids children's programs.

 In 2017, PBS Kids relaunched its 24-hour channel, operating via digital terrestrial television and streaming.